 For the record, McCaulley did not use the term in the interview, and I don’t recall him using it in any of his podcasts I have heard or articles I have read.
 McCaulley upholds and carries on very much in the orthodox tradition of conservative Bible scholarship.

-At the same, he is black in America and grew up with all centuries of racial baggage weighing on him and his family caused by generations of disparate treatment at the hands of white colonists who were (largely) members of American churches.
+At the same, he is black in America and grew up with centuries of racial baggage weighing on him and his family caused by generations of disparate treatment at the hands of white colonists who were (largely) members of American churches.
 He stands at the “intersection” of traditional conservative biblical scholarship and racial injustice in America.

 I know: there’s that word again.
 I will get to the point.